13 15 15Call

 When claims are abandoned, it’s often because the person making the claim failed to provide all the required documents or didn’t complete them properly.
 This is understandable, especially for people dealing with an injury or illness and the stress of having to stop work.
 But it means the claim process becomes hard, and they give up out of frustration.

 This is why so many people choose to have TPD specialists manage their claims for them.
-We have a team of TPD specialists who can take care of everything for you from start to finish, and make sure you receive your full entitlements.
+We have a team of TPD specialists based in Sydney and Melbourne who can take care of everything for you from start to finish, and make sure you receive your full entitlements.
 They may also uncover additional entitlements for you outside your TPD policy.

 *According to ASIC Report REP 633: Holes in the safety net: A review of TPD insurance claims